peterantypas/maiana/README.md

 ### Building the unit

 This is going to be difficult for all but the most technically advanced.
 The board features all surface mounted components, with 4 QFNs, a few SOT-363s and tightly spaced 0603 passives.
 The antenna switch is about 0.8 x 1 mm and you'll need a microscope to align it.
-Unless you're very skilled with stencils and reflow, you will find it difficult to build.
+So unless you're very skilled and well equipped, you will find it difficult to build.

 For this reason, I have developed a kit which includes pre-soldered (and programmed) boards.
 Take a look [at the installation instructions here](latest/Manuals) to get a better understanding of what's involved.
 There is a limited number of these that I can produce (mainly due to the chip shortage), so if you're insterested, send an email to *maiana.kits@_dontspam_gmail.com* (remove the spambot blocker of course).